 Tuition – Tuition is the amount paid for each credit hour of enrollment.
 Tuition does not include the cost of books, fees, or room and board.
 Tuition charges vary from college to college and are dependent on such factors as resident or out-of-state, level of classes enrolled in and whether the institution is publicly or privately financed.

-Veterans Affairs – Within our Financial Aid office, the Veterans Affairs Office is housed.
+Veteran Services Office – The Veteran Services Office is housed within the Financial Aid Office.
 Blinn College offers several programs and services that have been developed to help the veteran student meet his/her educational goals.
-If you were active duty military personnel, a reservist, or a dependent of a veteran who is 100% disabled or deceased due to a service related injury, you may qualify for educational benefits through the Veterans administration.
+If you were active duty military personnel, a reservist, or a dependent of a veteran who is 100% disabled or deceased due to a service related injury, you may qualify for educational benefits through the Veterans administration or the State of Texas.

 W (Drop grade) - A “W” grade (Dropped Due to Good Cause) is assigned before or on the official “Q-Date” as indicated on the College calendar when a student has officially withdrawn from the College or is officially dropped from a course for any of the following “good cause” reasons: severe illness, care for a sick/injured/ or needy person, death of a close relative/relation, military duty (student), military duty of a close relative/relation, change in work schedule.